cjh64/Subject-Timetable-Scheduler-for-Excel/README.md

 ## Generate the Timetable 🕒

-Once everything is set up, click the **Generate Timetable** button.
+Once everything is set up, open the sheet and redirect to the main menu.
+Click the **Generate Timetable** button.
 The timetable will be generated based on the data you input.

 **Note**: The **Lecturer** columns in the timetable are left blank intentionally, so the admin can insert lecturers based on their expertise in certain subjects.